cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

         (dict, i) => dict.AddOrUpdate(Key, _ => value, (_, existing) => existing.Add(new MutableData(i))));
 ```

-The results would show that the result in the concurrent case _is_ actually higher.
+The results would show that the result in the concurrent case _is_ actually bigger.

 That only shows that using mutable data as values is even more involved like only caring for the `updateValueFactory`.

 For the purpose of this article - and for symmetry reasons with the other test cases - we leave it with the
 variation of `_ => new MutableData(i)`.
-In the end we seek to demonstrate that the results are different/wrong,
+In the end we seek to demonstrate that the results are different/wrong
-and it doesn't really matter in which way they are.
-More so, if we would find a way to make using
+compared to the sequential case, and it doesn't really matter in which way they are.
+More so, if we would find
-mutable data correct, it should work in either way anyway.
+a way to make using mutable data correct, it should work in either way anyway.

 ### The Lazy-Trick

-As already mentioned in the introduction, there is this so called "Lazy-Trick" when using the
+As mentioned in the introduction, there is this so called "Lazy-Trick" when using the
-`GetOrAdd()` method to prevent the `addValueFactory` from being called multiple times.
+`GetOrAdd()` method to prevent the `addValueFactory` delegate from being invoked multiple times.
-Then it is (correctly) used as a means to prevent a potentially expensive operation, the
+Then it is correctly used as a means to prevent a potentially expensive operation, the
-work of the `addValueFactory`, being called multiple, times when only one time would suffice.
+work of `addValueFactory`, being called multiple times when only one time would suffice or is
+tolerable.
 More information on this technique can be found [here](https://andrewlock.net/making-getoradd-on-concurrentdictionary-thread-safe-using-lazy/) (amongst other places).

 Let's look at another example / test: